Updated November 1, 2021 . AmFam Team

 After you’ve made the big decision to start shopping for a home, you might be surprised to find that coming up with the cash down payment is only one of several financial hurdles you’ll need to clear.
 Exactly how much you should save for a house depends on a number of factors, like the value of the home you’re targeting and the amount of money you intend on pushing into your down payment.

 For many, saving 20 percent of a home’s value can seem unreachable, and it’s not unusual for most homebuyers to put far less than this amount down.
 Although it’s hard to specify exactly what a typical down payment on a house is, most homes are purchased with a conventional loan — around 5 percent of the total purchase price.
 Paying less than 20 percent down is the way most homes are purchased.

 After you’ve got the details from a lender about your purchase limits, you’ll have a pretty good idea of what your monthly payment will look like.
-Try getting online and using a mortgage calculator to estimate these costs.
+Try using a free online mortgage calculator (Opens in a new tab) to estimate these costs.
 Because you may face other expenses both at closing and after you take ownership of the home, you’ll likely need additional savings in place to cover all the expenses you’ll encounter after relocating.

 Emergency funds are really important to help prevent you from defaulting on your mortgage payments.
 Equally important, many mortgage lenders may require that you have cash savings on hand in addition to the down payment amount.

 Saving for a home is only the first step on your path to homeownership.
 Learn more about the process and tips to find the home of your dreams with our first-time home buyers guide.
 This guide will help you navigate the uncharted territory of your home purchase journey.

 This article is for informational purposes only and based on information that is widely available.
 This information does not, and is not intended to, constitute legal or financial advice.
 You should contact a professional for advice specific to your situation.